On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces: Preliminaries

 \begin{defn} A \emph{singular symplectic variety} $Y$ is a normal complex variety such that its regular locus $Y_{\operatorname{reg}}$ has a symplectic form that extends holomorphically to any resolution of singularities.

-A \emph{symplectic resolution of singularities} is $\pi\colon X\to Y$, where $X$ is an irreducible holomorphic symplectic manifold. \end{defn} We refer to \cite{BakkerLehn:Singular2018} for an up-to-date account of singular symplectic varieties and for further references of the subject.
-The main and unique example we consider in this paper is the following. \begin{example} Let $S$ be a projective $K3$ surface and $v\in\oH^{\operatorname{even}}(S,\ZZ)$ a Mukai vector such that $v=2w$ and $w$ is primitive, and such that $w^2=2$.
-For any choice of $v$-generic polarisation $H$, the moduli space $M_v(S)$ of $H$-semistable sheaves is a singular symplectic manifold.
-Moreover, these manifolds always admit a symplectic resolution of singularity.
+A \emph{symplectic resolution of singularities} of $Y$ is a resolution of singularities $\pi\colon X\to Y$ such that the symplectic form on $Y_{\operatorname{reg}}$ extends holomorphically to a symplectic form on $X$.
+We say that $\pi\colon X\to Y$ is an \emph{irreducible symplectic resolution of singularities} if moreover $X$ is an irreducible holomorphic symplectic manifold. \end{defn} In the following we will only be interested in singular symplectic varieties having an irreducible symplectic resolution of singularities, and we refer to \cite{BakkerLehn:Singular2016} for results and background.
+The main and unique example we consider in this paper is the following. \begin{example} We use the same notations as in Section~\ref{subsection:moduli spaces of sheaves}.
+Let $S$ be a projective $K3$ surface and $v=2w\in\widetilde{\oH}(S,\ZZ)$ a Mukai vector such that $w$ is primitive and $w^2=2$.
+For any choice of $v$-generic polarisation $H$, the moduli space $M_v(S)$ of $H$-semistable sheaves is a singular symplectic variety having an irreducible symplectic resolution of singularity by Theorem~\ref{thm:big OG10} (see also \cite{Mukai:SymplecticStructure} for the existence of the symplectic form on the regular part of $M_v(S)$).

-When the Mukai vector is $v=(2,0,-2)$, then $M_v(S)=M_S$ is called \emph{singular O'Grady moduli space}. \end{example} If $Y$ is a singular symplectic variety, the torsion free part of $\oH^2(Y,\ZZ)$ is endowed with a non-degenerate symmetric bilinear form turning it into a lattice of singature $(3,b_2(Y)-3)$.
-This lattice structure is invariant under locally trivial deformations, according to the following definition. \begin{defn} A locally trivial family is a proper morphism $f\colon\cY\to T$ of complex analytic spaces such that, for every point $y\in\cY$, there exist open neighborhoods $V_y\subset T$ and $V_{f(y)}\subset T$, and an open subset $U_y\subset f^{-1}(f(y))$ such that
+When the Mukai vector is $v=(2,0,-2)$, then $M_v(S)=M_S$ is the singular O'Grady moduli space of Example~\ref{example:O'Grady moduli space}. \end{example} If $Y$ is a singular symplectic variety with an irreducible symplectic resolution of singularities, then $\oH^2(Y,\ZZ)$ is endowed with a non-degenerate symmetric bilinear form turning it into a lattice of signature $(3,b_2(Y)-3)$.
+More precisely, if $\pi\colon X\to Y$ is the irreducible symplectic resolution, then by \cite[Lemma~3.5]{BakkerLehn:Singular2016} the pullback $\pi\colon\oH^2(Y,\ZZ)\to\oH^2(X,\ZZ)$ is injective and the restriction of the Beauville--Bogomolov--Fujiki form on $\oH^2(X,\ZZ)$ to $\oH^2(Y,\ZZ)$ is non-degenerate.
+Moreover, by the same result, the pullback is an isomorphism on the transcendetal part and the orthogonal complement of $\oH^2(Y,\ZZ)$ in $\oH^2(X,\ZZ)$ is negative definite, justifying the previous claim on the signature of $\oH^2(Y,\ZZ)$.
+This lattice structure is invariant under locally trivial deformations, according to the following definition. \begin{defn} A locally trivial family is a proper morphism $f\colon\cY\to T$ of complex analytic spaces such that, for every point $y\in\cY$, there exist open neighborhoods $V_y\subset \cY$ and $V_{f(y)}\subset T$, and an open subset $U_y\subset f^{-1}(f(y))$ such that